aptech/docs/docs/CR-csvWriteM.rst

 ::

-    //Create a simple matrix
+    // Create a simple matrix
     x = { 1 2,
           3 4,
           5 6 };

-    //Write the contents of 'x' to a file named 'myfile.csv' ret = csvWriteM(x, "myfile.csv");
+    // Write the contents of 'x' to a file named 'myfile.csv' ret = csvWriteM(x, "myfile.csv");

 Create a tab separated text file